joenghy/sushi_shop_server/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 You may use tools like Postman or curl to test the REST APIs.
-Please not that the server is started on port 9000.
+Please note that the server is started on port 9000.
 The following APIs are supported:

 - POST /api/orders